greymd/teip/README.md

 "Conectol Motimotit Hooklala Glycogen Comex II a.k.a ""Kome kome""","@@@@@@@@@@@",513123
 ```

-Note the following behavior
+Note for `--csv` option:

 * Double quotation `"` surrounding fields are also included in the holes.
 * Escaped double quotes `""` are treated as is; two double quotes `""` are given as input to the targeted command.
 * Fields containing newlines will have multiple holes, separated by newlines, instead of a single hole.
-  * However, if the `-s` option is used, it is treated as a single hole, including line breaks.
+  * However, if the `-s` or `-z` option is used, it is treated as a single hole, including line breaks.

 ## Matching with Regular Expression

-You can also select particular lines that match a regular expression with `-g`.
+You can also use `-g` to select a specific line matching a regular expression as the hole location.

 ```bash
 $ echo -e "ABC1\nEFG2\nHIJ3" | teip -g '[GJ]\d'